Post Leaving Certificate (PLC) courses

 - Equestrian studies

-- Multi-media studies
+- Multi-media studies and journalism

 - Childcare and community care